IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

 ### Decide namespace-aware configuration

+DECISION: Move to the implementation API.
+Privacy should not be configurable.
+Frequency limits should be configurable, at least globally -- maybe not per-namespace.

 > It doesn't make a lot of sense to configure Privacy.
 >
 > It could make sense to configure frequency limits.

 ### Decide missing configuration

-> We still need to allow configuration of:
->
+DECISION:

-> * Global severity cutoff.
+* Global severity cutoff + per namespace.
-> * Global detail level.
+* Global detail level + per namespace.
-> * Global *trace-out* configuration: stdout, trace forwarder.
+* Global *trace-out* configuration: stdout, trace forwarder.

-# Integration and implementation details
+# Integration and implementation in the node
 ## Overall tracing setup

 As a result of the __trace__ / __tracer__ duality, the program components that wish to emit traces of particular types, must be parametrised with matching tracers.